Geeksltd/MSharp.Docs/Tutorials/1/README.md

     }
 ```

-Every entity in M# should inherit from **EntityType** base class, this special class that instruct M# how to deal with entity. as you can see we have created an association between *Category* and *Contac*t entity and implement their properties. all properties are mandatory and for email property we have specified special validation that check email address format.
+Every entity in M# should inherit from **EntityType** base class, this special class that instructs M# how to deal with an entity.
+As you can see we have created an association between *Category* and *Contac*t entity and implement their properties.
+All properties are mandatory and for email property, we have specified special validation that check email address format.
-after creating all entities, we are going to build our model. build your model by right click on **@Model** project and selecting **Build** from context menu. this step generate related C# class in **Domain** project that consist of all related code for generating and persisting data to data base. now it's time to build this project too, right click on **Domain** project and select **Build**. our final step start from here, **@UI** project deal with user interface and generate all required stuff that user interact with it. in **@UI** project we have three main step to do :
+After creating all entities, we are going to build our model.
+Build your model by right click on **@Model** project and selecting **Build** from context menu.
+This step generates related C# class to **Domain** project that consist of all related code for generating and persisting data to the database.
+Now it's time to build this project too, right click on **Domain** project and select **Build**.
+Our final step starts from here, **@UI** project deal with user interface and generate all required stuff that user interact with it.
+In **@UI** project we have three main steps to do:
 1. Add Pages
 2. Config Menu
 3. Add Modules To Pages

 ## Developing UI
-In our example, we have a contact page that list our contacts and another page ro adding and editing each contact.
+In our example, we have a contact page that list our contacts and another page to adding and editing each contact.

 ### Creating Contact Pages
-Until now, we have done these steps :
+Until now, we have done these steps:
 1. Created our entities in **@Model** project and build the project in visual studio
 2. Then build **Domain** project in visual studio.
-Now it's time to create our first page. here we have to page, one that is responsible for showing contacts list and the other for adding and editing contact, these two page can have some property in commen, so first we create a parent page and then inherit other required page according to our example.
+Now it's time to create our first page.
+Here we have two pages, one that is responsible for showing a contacts list and the other for adding and editing contact, these two pages can have some property in common, so first we create a parent page and then inherit other required page according to our example.
 ![UI Overview](https://github.com/Geeksltd/MSharp.Docs/blob/master/Tutorials/1/UI-Overview.PNG "UI Overview")
 ```C#
 public class ContactPage : RootPage